-- (i) Reviewing the adequacy of Risk Management policy and framework to ensure effective implementation of Policies for Risk Governance. - (ii) Recommending to the Board the appointment, remuneration and dismissal of the CRO for Risk Management function and ensuring that the CRO and Risk Management Department are provided with sufficient stature, authority and independence in the Company including adequate infrastructure, resources and systems are in place. - (iii) Reviewing periodic Company Risk Profile and Risk Monitoring Report, including disclosure in regard to Risk Management activities in the Company's Annual Report. - (iv) Reviewing Internal Capital Adequacy Assessment Process (ICAAP) activities regularly. - (v) Overseeing technology risk and effective implementation of Technology Risk Management Framework (TRMF) and Cyber Resilience Framework (CRF). - (vi) Reviewing risk activities and reports as required under relevant BNM Policy Documents.
+- (i) Reviewing the adequacy of Risk Management policy and framework to ensure effective implementation of Policies for Risk Governance. - (ii) Recommending to the Board the appointment, remuneration and dismissal of the Chief Risk Officer (CRO) for Risk Management function and ensuring that the CRO and Risk Management Department are provided with sufficient stature, authority and independence in the Company including adequate infrastructure, resources and systems are in place. - (iii) Reviewing periodic Company Risk Profile and Risk Monitoring Report, including disclosure in regard to Risk Management activities in the Company's Annual Report.